 - Checks and balances: The combination of both private and public sectors helps

-- Economic freedom: There is also economic freedom in the area production, consumption and distribute of commodities.
+- Economic freedom: There is also economic freedom in the area of production, consumption and distribution of commodities.

 Fair competition: Since the system accommodates the private and state ownership of means of production, results in fair competition.

 - It encourages private initiatives Private initiatives in this type of economy

 - There is freedom of choice: Consumers and even producers in this type of economic system have a v,

 - Combines the good qualities of capitalism and socialism: Mixed economy combines the good qualities both capitalism and socialism.

 - Equitable distribution of incorporation: Mixed economy ensures that incomes an equitably distributed among the citizens

 - It ensures economic development: The mixed economic system promotes economic activities, thereby leading the economic growth of a nation.